Research

 • Ion channels involved in electric nerve signaling and cell-cell communications.

-We complement them with computational approaches such as molecular dynamics (atomic models), normal modes dynamics (coarse-grained models) and statistical thermodynamics, in order to go beyond the essentially static pictures given by these methods.
+We complement them with computational approaches such as molecular dynamics (atomic models), normal modes dynamics (coarse-grained models), conditioned Langevin dynamics and (ensemble) statistical thermodynamics, in order to go beyond the essentially static pictures given by these methods.

-In addition, computational tools allow to make use of the important information contained in massive sequence data of related molecules in the tree of life and help to understand what is essential in their active site structure and how it is modulated.
+In addition, computational tools allow to make use of the important information contained in biodiversity and the massive sequence data of related molecules in the tree of life and help to understand what is essential in their active site structure and how it is modulated (allostery).

-When possible we study their structure in the context of their partners in larger macromolecular complexes to mimic their behaviour in cellulo and to understand possible emerging collective properties (systems biology).
+When possible we study their structure in the context of their partners in larger macromolecular complexes in order to mimic their behaviour in cellulo and to understand their regulation as well as possible emerging collective properties (systems biology).

 Projects